smarinovic/smarinovic.github.io/_posts/2020-05-23-Bind-shell.md

 argv is an array of argument strings passed to the new program.
 By convention, the first of these strings (i.e., argv[0]) should  contain  the  filename associated  with  the file being executed.  envp is an array of strings, conventionally of the form key=value, which are passed as environment to the new program.
 The argv and envp arrays must each include a null pointer at the end of the array.

 First we need to push values to the stack.
 Argv and envp need to have null pointer as well as path name must be null terminated.
 Since stack grovs from higher to lower memory address, first we need to push null byte and then "/bin/sh" in reverse order.
-Additinal remark, since "/bin/sh" takes 7 bytes, we can add another slash to have 8 bytes "//bin/sh" and avoid null bytes.
+Additional remark, since "/bin/sh" takes 7 bytes, we can add another slash to have 8 bytes "//bin/sh" and avoid null bytes.
 In order to push null byte to stack, we need to zero-out EAX and push it to stack:

 ```